Thiagobc23/Scatter-Letters/README.md

 ![](images/mac.gif)
 ![](https://i.imgur.com/AxazcRR.gif)

-## Other methods
+### Other methods
 get_masked_data() - Create a list of random x/y coordinates and uses an image/mask to filter them.

 text_to_data() - Transform a text into a list of lists with the previous method.

 build_gif() - Uses lists of coordinates to build the scatter plots and the transitions, then save the result in a gif.

-## Creating gif with custom images
+### Creating gif with custom images

 - Create a directory to store the masks, this will be your `in_path` argument;
-- Save a .png file with a mask at images/letters
+- Save a .png file with a mask at the directory you created;
     - The image should be 1000x1000 pixels;
     - The mask should be black with a white background.
 See the example below;
-- Run text_to_gif() with the name of the images and the parameter in_path pointing to the directory you stored the mask;
+- Run text_to_gif() with the text to be converted and the parameter in_path pointing to the directory you stored the masks;
-- Files named with more than a character should be refered between brackets;
+- Files named with more than one character should be refered between brackets;
 - If you want to add just one mask and still use the rest of the letters, you can [download the images](https://drive.google.com/drive/folders/1J080WKsGvPLQFKRiNeBCDqZQUfxlxJNn?usp=sharing) to the directory you'll be using, add your custom mask, and refer to it with the argument `in_path`

 Example: